Amitie10g/WebArchiveBOT/README.md

 Ensure the "WebArchiveBOT.sh" has exec permissions

-## TODO

-* Auto-rotate JSON file (to preserve archives and avoid data loss).
-* Use memcached for the List of files used for the frontend instead of JSON on disk.

 ## License

 This program is licensed under the GNU Affero General Public License version 3.
 Contains parts of the Chris G's Bot classes library, licensed originally under the GNU General Public License version 2.